jordiindahood/holbertonschool-shell/permissions/README.md

 script 6 : a script that adds execute permission to tha owner and the group owner andread permission to other users, to the file hello

 script 7 : a script that adds execution permission to the owner, the group owner and the other users, to the file hello

+script 8 : a script that sets the permission to the file hello ( no permission to owner, no permission to group , all permissions to others)